raiden-network/raiden/ob-review/README.md

 ## Suggestions

-Every integration test setup takes ~43 seconds.
+Every integration test setup takes ~43 seconds on my beefy laptop.
 As most time is spent in production code and those setup activities are all necessarily function scoped for the time being, there is not much wiggle room here.

 ### Short Term